 Figure 1.
-Crude oil production locations in 2006.
+Crude oil production locations.

 "Oil" refers to two types of hydrocarbons, crude and condensate.
 Crude oil is produced at the wellhead in liquid form at atmospheric pressures and temperatures.
 Condensate is recovered as a byproduct of natural gas production.
 The major uses for petroleum products are gasoline, diesel fuel, fuel oil (often used for heating homes), propane, aviation fuel, petrochemical feedstocks, kerosene, lubricants, waxes, and asphalt.

 Location of first production in Virginia: Lee County

 Year of last production in Virginia: currently producing

 Location of last production in Virginia: Buchanan, Russell, Lee, and Wise counties

 Total cumulative production: about 958 thousand barrels since 1942

 Oil In Virginia Fact Sheet